oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oke/1_oke_extension/readme.md

 ## **2. Setup IAM Configuration**

-For configuring and running the One-OE Landing Zone OKE extension Identity Layer use the following JSON file: [oke_identity.auto.tfvars.json](./oke_identity.auto.tfvars.json).
+For configuring and running the One-OE Landing Zone OKE extension IAM Layer use the following JSON file: [oke_identity.auto.tfvars.json](./oke_identity.auto.tfvars.json).
 You can customize this configuration to fit your exact OCI IAM topology.

 This configuration file covers three categories of resources described in the next sections.

 ###  **2.1.
 Compartments**

 The OKE LZ extension provisions three **compartments**: two dedicated to managing environments, such as PROD and PRE-PROD, and a third compartment for management purposes.